Unit 5 Topic

 The harsh, abusive and despicable conditions of slavery

 One of the main goals of the Haitian revolution was to end slavery.
 The harsh conditions of slavery, and the treatment of people as sub-human drove this rebellion.
-At its heart, it was a slave revolt.
+The slaves mainly grew sugar but were also foced to mine silver and gold which was a death sentance.
+Growing sugar was one of the most harrowing cash crops as it required massive amounts of labor and a refining process that was toxic and treacherous to humans.
+The revolution, at its heart, was a slave rebellion.

 Economic Impacts